kamodev/Led-Cube/README.md

 The first step in this project is to determine the size of the cube.
 This cube will

 ######Step 2:
 Determine the number of LEDs needed.
+This project I will require 512 LEDs.

 ######Step 3: